jmoeckel/dateutil/README.md

 # dateutil
-A small modelica library for basic formatting and computations regarding different dates
+A small modelica library for basic date-formatting and -computations.